Degree Completion Financial Aid Steps

 Apply for admission and receive a letter of acceptance into one of the Degree Completion Programs at the University of Sioux Falls.

-- If you are interested in Business Administration, contact DCP Director LuAnn Grossman at
+- If you are interested in Accounting, Business or Health Administration, contact DCP Director LuAnn Grossman at

 - If you are interested in Social Work, contact DCP Social Work Coordinator Jessica Carlson at